buildwithmalik/pyfilesystem/README.md

 # PyFileSystem

-A Python-based file system implementation that demonstrates core operating system concepts through a practical, working example.
+A Python-based file system implementation that demonstrates core file system concepts through a practical, working example.
 This project provides a low-level implementation of file system operations, block management, and inode-based file tracking.

 ## 📖 Overview